rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 <!-- Yes, the `Rc` in `b`. /Carol -->

-However, because `a` is still referencing the `Rc` that was in `b`, that `Rc` has a count of 1 rather than 0, so the memory the `Rc` has on the heap won't be dropped.
+However, because `a` is still referencing the `Rc` that was in `b`, that `Rc` has a count of 1 rather than 0, so the memory the `Rc` has on the heap won’t be dropped.
 The memory will just sit there with a count of one, forever.

-To visualize this, we've created a reference cycle that looks like Figure 15-22:
+To visualize this, we’ve created a reference cycle that looks like Figure 15-22:

 <img alt="Reference cycle of lists" src="img/trpl15-04.svg" class="center" />